Definition of invoice payment

 The legally defined payment period for an invoice payment

 A buyer must pay the invoice immediately upon making a purchase by invoice.
 However, according to Section 286 (3) BGB, the statutory payment period gives companies 30 days to pay an open invoice.

 B2C: The invoice must state the payment term if a company sells to private customers.
 The company can use the statutory payment period of 30 days as a guide or define its own payment terms.

 B2B: When selling to business customers, the payment term does not necessarily have to be specified.
 The 30-day payment period automatically applies unless the parties have agreed to another payment term.

-Business customers prefer invoice payments
+Business customers prefer invoice payment

-According to a report by Merit, millennials now make 73% of all B2B purchasing decisions.
+According to a report by Forrester, millennials now make 73% of all B2B purchasing decisions.
 This generation has grown up in the digital age and expects a convenient and smooth experience when shopping online – both in their private and business lives.

 Invoice payment is the most popular payment method in the B2B sector; 95% of B2B buyers want this option when shopping online, according to ibi Research.
 Companies that don’t offer invoice payments in their online shop lose approximately 30% of their sales.